denmedius/pyaudisam/README.md

 * packaging 24.0
 * zoopt 0.4.2

-It probably works as is with earlier versions, but not below 3.9, as specified in [setup.py](https://github.com/denmedius/pyaudisam/blob/main/setup.py), mostly due to pandas 2.1  (but you'll need to run the whole test suite first to make sure).
+It probably works as is with earlier versions, but not below python 3.9 as specified in [setup.py](https://github.com/denmedius/pyaudisam/blob/main/setup.py) and pandas 2.1 (but you'll need to run the whole test suite first to make sure).

 If you need Python 3.8 compatibility, you can:
 * use the 1.1.0 release (but you'll be limited to pandas 1.x),